swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/instructor_notes.md

 The goal of this lesson is to introduce the students to [git][] via collaboration on [GitHub][].

+Yesterday, we created a collection of scripts, datafiles and output files in RSTudio.
+These are in a GitHub repo, but we would like to clean them up, reformat the directory structure and add README and LICENSE files.
+The parts about using the shell to do the cleanup are not detailed here (only the git parts).

 ## Introduction

 - Say some introductory stuff about version control in general, and git/GitHub